AIT-brainlab/Brainlab-Services/README.md

 # Login with Brainlab Account
 ```

-If you hate to type password, you have to use public/private key authentication.
+If you hate to type a password, you have to use public/private key authentication.

-### SSH to containers
+# SSH to containers

 You have to read [SSH to servers](#ssh-to-servers) first.